Cirun configuration

 Extra configuration: extra_config

-This section is specific to the cloud provider and can be used to add extra configuration for the runner, some of the examples are:
+This section is specific to the cloud provider and can be used to add extra configuration for the runner.

 Custom Disk Size for AWS